ianderrington/genai/docs/Understanding/deploying/frameworks.md

 ### Haystack

 !!! code "[Haystack](https://github.com/deepset-ai/haystack) is an e2e llm orchestration framework that allows a number of versatile interactions."
+    Open source by DeepSet
+    Designed for scaleable search and retrieval
+    Evaluation pipelines for system eval
+    Deployable as REST API

 ### Griptape

 !!! code "[Griptape](https://github.com/griptape-ai/griptape) an enterprise alternative to Langchain"
+    Open source / managemed
+    Commercial Support
+    Optimized for scalability and cloud
+    Encryption, access control, security

 #### Higher level